Choose a sublist of interest

 Description

-The Algorithmic Number Theory Symposium (ANTS) is the premier international forum for the presentation of new research in computational number theory and its applications, devoted to algorithmic aspects of number theory and related fields, including elementary number theory, algebraic number theory, analytic number theory, the geometry of numbers, arithmetic geometry, finite fields, cryptography, and coding theory.
+The ANTS meetings, held every two years since 1994, are the premier international forum for the presentation of new research in computational number theory and its applications.
+They are devoted to algorithmic aspects of number theory, including elementary number theory, algebraic number theory, analytic number theory, geometry of numbers, algebraic geometry, finite fields, and cryptography.

 Curves, Abelian VArieties and RElated Topics